Deutsche Börse AG (DB1.F) (ETR:DB1) Given a €167.00 Price Target at Jefferies Financial Group

-Jefferies Financial Group set a €167.00 ($196.47) price objective on Deutsche Börse AG (DB1.F) (ETR:DB1) in a research report report published on Thursday morning, Borsen Zeitung reports.
+Jefferies Financial Group set a €167.00 ($196.47) price target on Deutsche Börse AG (DB1.F) (ETR:DB1) in a report published on Wednesday, Borsen Zeitung reports.
 The brokerage currently has a buy rating on the stock.

 Deutsche BÃ¶rse AG operates as an exchange organization in Europe, the United States, and the Asia-Pacific.
 The company operates through nine segments: Eurex (Financial Derivatives), EEX (Commodities), 360T (Foreign Exchange), Xetra (Securities Trading), Clearstream (Post-Trading), IFS (Investment Fund Services), GSF (Collateral Management), Qontigo (index and analytics business), and Data (data business).